wilsonmar/LoadRunner/random_birthdate_js/README.md

 without exposing actual data values to possible identity theft.

-* Generating birthdates enable data values to have a pre-determined range of values that impacts how often certain processeing functions are invoked.
+* Generating birthdates enable data values to have a pre-determined range of values that impacts how often certain processing functions are invoked.

 ## <a name="date_techniques"></a> Date Handling Coding Techniques